-“Any problem in the world can be solved by dancing”
+“Any problem in the world can be solved by dancing.”

-“We should consider every day lost on which we have not danced at least once”
+“We should consider every day lost on which we have not danced at least once.”

 Jean-Georges Noverre’s revolutionary treatise Lettres sur la danse et sur les ballets (1760) saw him advocate many reforms to the art form.
-Notably, he stressed the importance of dramatic motivation (or ‘ballet d’action’) – with a focus on using just dance to tell a narrative and communicate emotions (no singing or speaking).
+Notably, he stressed the importance of dramatic motivation (or ‘ballet d’action‘), with a focus on using just dance to tell a narrative and communicate emotions (no singing or speaking).

 The intention of International Dance Day is to revel in the universality of this art form and make people aware of its value.
 It offers those in the dance community the opportunity to promote their work on a broad scale, engage with leaders in the political sphere and share the joy of dancing with others.

-Born in Lyon in 1973, Mourad Merzouki began practicing martial arts and circus arts at the age of seven.
+Born in Lyon in 1973, Mourad Merzouki began learning martial arts and circus arts at the age of seven.
 Aged 15, he encountered hip-hop culture for the first time and through it, he discovered dance.
 His work blends hip-hop with other disciplines and Merzouki established his own company, Käfig, in 1996.

-The word ‘kafig’ refers to a cage in Arabic and German – for Merzouki ‘kafig’ equals liberation as his dancers aim to flatten any barriers between spectator and performer, drawing audiences into their performance.
+The word ‘kafig’ refers to a cage in Arabic and German.
+For Merzouki ‘kafig’ equals liberation as his dancers aim to flatten any barriers between spectator and performer, drawing audiences into their performance.
 His fusion of styles reflects a belief that hip hop – and dance more generally – must continue to broaden its possibilities.

-“There are short-cuts to happiness, and dancing is one of them”
+“There are short-cuts to happiness, and dancing is one of them.”

 “Dance for yourself.
 If someone understands, good.
 If not, no matter.
-Go right on doing what interests you and do it until it stops interesting you”
+Go right on doing what interests you and do it until it stops interesting you.”

 Georgina Butler is an editor, a dance writer and a ballet teacher.